OpenMS/pyopenms-docs/docs/source/identification_accurate_mass.rst

 Identification by Accurate Mass
 ===============================
-Example workflow for the processing of a set of :term:`mzML` files (defined in the ``files`` variable) including centroiding, :term:`feature` detection, :term:feature: linking and accurate mass search.
+Example workflow for the processing of a set of :term:`mzML` files (defined in the ``files`` variable) including centroiding, features detection, :term:feature: linking and accurate mass search.
-The resulting data gets processed in a pandas data frame with :term:`feature` filtering (missing values, quality) and imputation of remaining missing values.
+The resulting data gets processed in a pandas data frame with features filtering (missing values, quality) and imputation of remaining missing values.
 Compounds detected during accurate mass search will be annotated in the resulting dataframe.